ZakSN/chronbench/benchmarks/README.md

 ### `quartus-extra-commands` (optional)
 Extra TCL commands to insert in the Quartus build script used by the characterization experiment in `../util`.

+## Benchmark Suite Notes

+### `regex_coprocessor`
+The design state captured at commits `HEAD~2` and `HEAD~3` has combinatorial loops.
+While this seems unintentional since later commits revert it, it was elected to leave these commits in the benchmark as it is an example of HDL input that an FPGA tool ought to deal with somehow (even if that just means throwing an error).

+Note: Vivado and Quartus both issue warnings when combinatorial loops are present and seem to do a 'best guess' when evaluating timing.

+### `jt12`
+Many commits contain files with a `@negedge` reset.
+This is presumably required to produce cycle accurate emulation behaviour.
+Again, this presents somewhat unusual HDL but is included as an additional form of stress test.